 This post contains affiliate links, and any purchases made through these links will result in a commission for me at no extra cost to you.
 Please read my Disclosure for additional information.

 Tatcha The Silk Canvas Protective Primer is a product that just exudes luxury, and for the price, it should.
-It currently sells for $52.00 at Sephora and for a primer, which is a product that some don’t even use on a daily basis, the price is a little steep.
-But part of the price is, in fact, the luxury experience that Tatcha sells along with its products.
+While the price is a bit steep, part of the price is, in fact, the luxury experience that Tatcha sells along with its products.

 The Tatcha Story